oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 ### Dependencies / Related Features

-Currently, the Engine/Vdsm API hinges on the network name, and assumes that (for VM networks) the created bridge would be named just like network.
-Any solution must allow migration of VMs from existing hosts to hosts with this new feature enabled.
+Currently, the Engine/Vdsm API hinges on the network name, and assumes that (for VM networks) the created bridge would be named just like its network.
+Any solution must allow migration of VMs from existing hosts to hosts with this new feature enabled, as well as a seamless upgrade from an old clusterLevel to a clusterLevel supported unrestricted names.

 ### Possible Solutions